guidepup/guidepup.dev/docs/api/class-guidepup.md

 [Key code commands for the VoiceOver screen-reader](https://www.apple.com/voiceover/info/guide/_1131.html) on MacOS.

-## guidepup.VoiceOver {#guidepup-voiceover}
+## guidepup.voiceOver {#guidepup-voiceover}

 **Type:** &#60;[VoiceOver]&#62;

-This class can be used to launch VoiceOver.
+This object can be used to launch and control VoiceOver.

 [macosactivate]: ./class-macos-activate "macOSActivate"
 [macosapplications]: ./class-macos-applications "MacOSApplications"